Career and Technical Education Transformation (S.313) - Overview & Analysis

 The Details:

 • Universal CTE access.
 Declares that every Vermont student should be able to participate in CTE programming, including pre-tech and foundations courses, with expanded access beginning in middle school and the first two years of high school.
+(Updated in the House draft: language now specifies "increasing exposure to and early awareness of CTE" rather than simply "increasing access," emphasizing career exploration alongside enrollment.)

 • Barrier removal.
 Directs the elimination of barriers including transportation gaps, scheduling conflicts, and lack of awareness about CTE programming.
 Requires consistent admissions policies across all CTE centers and prohibits placing students on waitlists when a viable alternative program exists and transportation can be provided.

 • Flexible delivery models.
 Authorizes CTE programs to be delivered at sending high schools or in hybrid formats, and encourages shared resources and technology to reduce transportation burdens and broaden access beyond regional technical centers themselves.
+(Updated in the House draft: hybrid and satellite delivery now carries an explicit quality guardrail requiring that "program quality, industry alignment, and access to necessary equipment and facilities are maintained.")

 • Workforce alignment.
 Requires CTE programs to be designed and evaluated based on current and emerging Vermont labor market demands, using the Comprehensive Local Needs Assessment process and statewide labor market data such as Vermont's Most Promising Jobs reports.